 - (1) Two sample ballots shall be furnished to each polling place by the officer whose duty it is to provide official ballots.
 The sample ballots shall be in the form of the official ballot as it will appear at that polling place on election day.
-Sample ballots shall be open to inspection by all electors in any election, and a sufficient number of reduced-size ballots may be furnished to election officials so that one may be given to any elector desiring same. - (2) Upon completion of the list of qualified candidates, a sample ballot shall be published by the supervisor of elections in a newspaper of general circulation in the county, before the day of election.
-A supervisor may send a sample ballot to each registered elector by e-mail at least 7 days before an election if an e-mail address has been provided and the elector has opted to receive a sample ballot by electronic delivery.
+Sample ballots shall be open to inspection by all electors in any election, and a sufficient number of reduced-size ballots may be furnished to election officials so that one may be given to any elector desiring same. - (2)(a) Upon completion of the list of qualified candidates, a sample ballot shall be published by the supervisor in a newspaper of general circulation in the county, before the day of election. - (b) In lieu of the publication required under paragraph (a), a supervisor may send a sample ballot to each registered elector by e-mail at least 7 days before an election if an e-mail address has been provided and the elector has opted to receive a sample ballot by electronic delivery.
 If an e-mail address has not been provided, or if the elector has not opted for electronic delivery, a sample ballot may be mailed to each registered elector or to each household in which there is a registered elector at least 7 days before an election.

 History.-s.
 5, ch.
 26870, 1951; s.
 8, ch.
 57-166; s.
 9, ch.
 65-380; s.
 1, ch.
 75-174; s.
 16, ch.
 77-175; s.
 2, ch.
-2013-192.
+2013-192; s.
+12, ch.
+2019-162.